jdleesmiller/CarND-Semantic-Segmentation/README.md

    'max_epochs_without_progress': 3}),
 ```

+It is notable that the top result had a lower (worse) mean IOU than the second result but a lower (better) loss, and also that the third-best result by loss omitted the 1x1 convolution (by setting its depth to 0).

-The results on the test set for the top selection were not bad.
-Many of the mistakes involved shadows, which motivated some augmentation.
+The results on the test set for the best result by loss were not bad.
+The full run with main.py required 29m55.069s.
+Many of the mistakes involved shadows, which helped advise which transformations might be useful for augmentation.

 #### With Augmented Data